AkshayaBhati/ESE-519-Lab-2-Setup-Guide/README.md

 ## Setup Steps:

 ### Step 1 :
 Downloading and Installing all the Software.
-For that, I followed Chapter **9.2 Building on MS Windows** of the Getting started with Pico Guide.
+For that, I referred to Chapter **9.2 Building on MS Windows** of the Getting started with Pico Guide available in the resources.
-I referred to the above-mentioned youtube video in the resources for the same.
             So for this, the steps are as follows:
             1. Install Arm GCC Compiler using the following link or the link given above under installed software https://developer.arm.com/downloads/-/gnu-rm